Each year, the Center admits injured and orphaned Black Bear cubs. Here are answers to some frequently asked questions.

 According to John Beecham, “Allowing cubs raised in captivity to socialize with other cubs may be the single most important factor in reducing the degree of their habituation.
 When human contact with the cubs is severely restricted after weaning, cubs will show less interest in interactions with their caretakers.”
 Lisa Stewart advises, “In the spring, you will notice that the cubs still accept human interaction (they enjoy being held while taking their bottles), and there is not much risk at this point (up to five months of age) of causing habituation as long as the interaction with humans is short during the feeding period and the comfort received after feeding is from their own kind.”

-A: Yes.
+A: The Center has been receiving bear cubs for many years; in 2013, the Center constructed a special Black Bear Complex, designed for bear cubs who need space in which to grow up.
 You can read more about our past cub seasons in our patient archives.
 In the 2013 cub season, the Wildlife Center successfully raised and released 15 bear cubs; the 2014 cub season "only" had five cubs throughout the summer; and the 2015 cub season brought seven bear cubs that were raised and released.
 In 2016, the Wildlife Center received a record-breaking 36 bears total, many of which were cubs.
+In 2017, nine bears were released.
+In 2018, a total of 17 bear cubs were rehabilitated and released back to the wild.

 Q: What type of bear enclosures are at the Center?